UWPCE-PythonCert/ProgrammingInPython/source/exercises/exceptions/except_exercise.rst

 Procedure
 =========

-Here are two files that you should put in your ``lesson05`` directory in the class repo.
+Here are two files that you should be in the github classroom repo:

 :download:`except_exercise.py`